Gamma Phi Beta

 Welcome to the Delta Mu Chapter of Gamma Phi Beta at Rutgers University!
 Thank you for stopping by and taking the time to explore our page and see a glimpse of what it is like to be a Delta Mu sister!

-Here at Rutgers University, our sisterhood diligently works to live by our sorority’s mission to inspire the highest type of womanhood and instill our four core values - love, labor, learning, and loyalty - in our everyday lives.
+Here at Rutgers University, our sisterhood diligently works to live by our sorority’s vision to inspire the highest type of womanhood and instill our four core values - love, labor, learning, and loyalty - in our everyday lives.

 LOVE is more than a four-letter word for us.
 We support and motivate each other to be the very best version of ourselves in our panhellenic organization, academic environments, and in our careers.

-As a sisterhood we also value LEARNING and academic achievement.
+As a sisterhood, we also value LEARNING and academic achievement.
 Although our sisters have a variety of majors and minors, ranging from genetics, business, and education, we all have a passion to do well, and we motivate each other to study, excel academically, improve our GPAs, and strive for intellectual growth.

 LOYALTY is an extremely important aspect of our sisterhood as well.
 It reminds us that our commitment and connection to Gamma Phi Beta is not just for four collegiate years, but for life.
 Each sister of Delta Mu is unique and brings strength and beauty to our chapter, which is the reason we are the diverse sisterhood that we are.